Foreign workers gaffe sets PCs back

 Ontario’s move to allow American-style shareholder class-action lawsuits has attracted a feared and revered Wall Street plaintiffs’ lawyer to the province just as the pendulum is swinging away from similar suits in the United States.

 Michael Spencer, a senior partner who sits on the executive committee at Milberg LLP – one of the original class-action firms – is preparing to practise law in Canada.
-Read the rest of this entry
+Continue reading “Top U.S. class-action lawyer coming to Canada”

 The Party Leaders – Their Positions on Foreign Professionals